KChen-lab/bindSC/README.md

 * Jointly defining cell types from multi-omic datasets
 * Identifying comprehensive molecular multi-view of biological processes in cell type level.

-Improvements and new features will be added on a regular basis, please contact jinzhuangdou198706@gmail.com with any question.
+Improvements and new features will be added on a regular basis, please contact jinzhuangdou198706@gmail.com or kchen3@mdanderson.org with any question.

 ## Version History